Steven G. Fukuchi, MD

 Dr. Steven Fukuchi is a highly regarded general and robotic surgeon with a focus on colorectal and oncologic surgery.
 Dr. Fukuchi has been in clinical practice since 2002, and has been with Surgical Specialists since 2005.
 Dr. Fukuchi continually adds to the breadth of his surgical expertise.
 He was the first general surgeon at Chester County Hospital to be certified for robotic-assisted surgery.
 He currently performs approximately a quarter of his cases this way, when best for the patient.
 He is skilled at a wide variety of surgical procedures including colon and rectal resection, oncologic surgery, gallbladder surgery, hernia repair, as well as complex multi-specialty operations.
 He has been performing robotic-assisted surgery for the past three years at Chester County Hospital, and has extensive experience with multi-port and single-incision colon resection, oncologic surgery, gallbladder removal, stomach procedures, and splenectomy.

 Dr. Fukuchi received his undergraduate degree from Willamette University in Salem, Oregon.
 He went on to earn his Doctor of Medicine from Northwestern University Feinberg School of Medicine in Chicago, Illinois.
 His residency training took place in Philadelphia at the Medical College of Pennsylvania/Hahnemann Hospital and Temple University Hospital, where he also completed a fellowship in gastrointestinal surgery.
-He has been the recipient of numerous awards and honors, most recently being named Top Surgeon of the Main Line after many years of being named as one of the best surgeons of the Main Line (2005 to present).
+He has been the recipient of numerous awards and honors, and in 2016 was named Top Surgeon of the Main Line after many years of being named as one of the best surgeons of the Main Line (2005 to present).

 In addition to being known for his patient care, Dr. Fukuchi is recognized as a leader at Chester County Hospital: previously serving as Chair, Department of Surgery; Chair, Robotics Committee; and member of the Medical Executive Committee.
 Currently he serves as a Board Member of the Penn Medicine/Chester County Hospital and was elected Chief of the Medical Staff for 2015-2017.